tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

 > File generation is done by using `HttpClient` and saving the result into `.html` file.

-We need to scafold the UI for blog posts.
-BlazorStatic doesn't force you to use any particular UI, but it will help you by prividing `BlogService<FrontMatter>.Posts` collection where your processed posts live.
+We need to scaffold the UI for blog posts.
+BlazorStatic doesn't force you to use any particular UI, but it will help you by providing `BlogService<FrontMatter>.Posts` collection where your processed posts live.

 You get get some inspiration for th UI.
 These pages are important: